 and amount of exposure are directly related to the severity of this disease.

 There is no safe amount of asbestos exposure and any inhalation can cause

 irreparable damage to the lungs and other vital organs.

 Studies in humans have demonstrated that exposure to asbestos causes respiratory-tract cancer,

 peritoneal mesothelioma and other cancers.
 The party responsible for your exposure should be held

-liable for your damages, and our asbestos attorneys can help.
+liable for your damages, and our asbestosis attorneys can help.

 How Asbestos Entered the U.S.

 Asbestosis is typically attributed to occupational exposure to asbestos

 fibers.
 Its unique properties of resistance to chemicals, heat, and electricity